leiachung41/leiachung41.github.io/Random_Background_Image/README.md

 ## Description

-This is pratice on a random background image site and used here [Unsplash Source](https://source.unsplash.com/) as a backgound sorurces.
+This is practice on a random background image site and used here [Unsplash Source](https://source.unsplash.com/) as a background sources.

 ## Built with